-Picked up over the years, not all personal to me (thank goodness) - but a check-list to keeping one grounded and satisfied in one's professional career and personal life.
+Picked up over the years, not all personal to me (thank goodness) - a check-list to keeping one grounded and satisfied in one's professional career and personal life.
 Over the years, I shared the below with students at the University of Hawaii School of Law.

 1. "Spouse first, Kids second, Law third."
 Your Husband/Wife & children don’t miss you when they are asleep.
 Be with them when they are awake.
 Make time to be home at mealtime.
 Be home at bed-time.
 This pyramid for your professional and family life will often be turned on top of its head for extended periods of time.
 ALWAYS return to it.